 National Advisory Council

-This group provides guidance and expertise to foundation staff on matters related to strategic planning, major grant initiatives and other priorities.
+Provides guidance and expertise to the foundation on strategic planning, major grant initiatives, and other priorities.

-Council members have expertise in fields related to the foundation’s mission, such as psychiatry, community health, sociology, philanthropy, public policy and law.
-They bring a variety of perspectives to our work, including consumer and family advocacy, lived experience of mental health, public and private sector practice, and academia.
+Council members have expertise in fields related to the foundation’s mission, such as psychiatry, community health, social work, sociology, philanthropy, public policy and law.
+They bring a variety of perspectives to our work, including consumer and family advocacy, lived experience of mental health, public and private sector practice, academia, and rural life.

 Appointed by the foundation’s executive director, council members serve staggered five-year terms and meet annually.